MMOG77/01-My-Blog/MWaters_Post3.md

 Media critic Lindsay Ellis, parterning with PBS, narrates a [video essay](https://www.youtube.com/watch?v=Mn3aKZ8ZVFo) on the history (evolution) of YA literature.
 In it, she comments on the inherent bias present from the genre's inception: "So while young adult fiction was plenty lucrative, it wasn't really respected by people outside of its targeted readership.
 It was low art&mdash;for kids!"
 Ellis goes on to cite the Harry Potter series as the watershed collection that legitimized the genre, but controversy continues.

+In 2017, the Huffington Post allowed teenaged intern Vivian Parkin DeRosa to provide an inside perspective on the literary movement.
+The piece is aptly titled ["I'm A Teenager And I Don't Like Young Adult Novels.
+Here's Why."](https://www.huffingtonpost.com/entry/what-ya-gets-wrong-about-teenagers-from-a-teen_us_594a8e4de4b062254f3a5a94).

 **Sources/Further Reading (Arm yourself with knowledge!)**

 * [American Library Association/Young Adult Library Services Association](http://www.ala.org/yalsa/guidelines/whitepapers/yalit)